Some Chuuk Lagoon wrecks still have parts of skeletons inside them

 There are other skeleton parts on the Japanese destroyer Oite wreck, which include another skull and a few leg bones.

-If you are a tech diver and have the diving experience and certification to dive to more than 50 metres, this is certainly an excellent wreck dive to do.
+If you are a tech diver and have the diving experience and certification to dive to more than 50 metres deep, this is an excellent wreck dive.

 5. Shinkoku Maru wreck – human skeleton bones

-Another Truk Lagoon wreck where you’ll find human bones on your scuba dive to Chuuk Lagoon is the Shinkoku Maru wreck.
+Another Truk Lagoon wreck to find human bones when scuba diving Chuuk Lagoon is the Shinkoku Maru wreck.

 But the more sinister side of this Chuuk Lagoon wreck, which also belies the story of what happened at Chuuk Lagoon, is there are also human skeleton bones here too.

-In the above image you’ll see there are human bones on a table, which was part of the medical centre on the Shinkoku Maru.
+In the above image you’ll see human bones on a table.
+This was part of the medical centre on the Shinkoku Maru.

 6. Heian Maru – Engine room skull

-The final wreck where you’ll find human bones on your scuba dive to Chuuk Lagoon is the Heian Maru wreck.
+The final wreck to find human bones scuba diving Chuuk Lagoon wrecks is the Heian Maru wreck.

-Lying in 15-34 metres (50-110 feet) of water, she makes and excellent dive.
-Since the maximum depth is under 40 metres (131 feet) she makes a great recreational dive site.
+- The Heian Maru makes and excellent dive, and since the maximum depth is under 40 metres (131 feet) this is a great recreational dive site.

-You’ll find a solitary human skull in the engine room of this wreck, as shown in the above image.
+You’ll find a solitary human skull in the engine room of the Heian Maru wreck, as shown in the above image.

 Keen to scuba dive Chuuk Lagoon